muehlefeldt/AJD.jl/docs/src/getting-started.md

 The main function `diagonalize()` provides several options to be choosen by the user.

 ### Algorithms
-The package allows to choose diffrent algorithms to calculate the AJD.
+The package allows to choose different algorithms to calculate the AJD.

 #### JDiag
+Further reading on the ins and outs of the JDiag algorithm proposed be J.F.Cardoso can be found in reference [1].

-Three implementations of the JDiag algorithm are avalaible [1]:
+Three implementations of the JDiag algorithm are available:
 * The Cardoso implementation is based on [Matlab Code by Cardoso](https://www2.iap.fr/users/cardoso/jointdiag.html).
 Use the keyword `algorithm="jdiag_cardoso"`.
 * Based on a [Python implementation by Gabrieldernbach](https://github.com/gabrieldernbach/approximate_joint_diagonalization/) the second implementation is suitable for matrices consisting of real and complex values.
 Use the keyword `algorithm="jdiag_gabrieldernbach"`.
 * The third implementation of JDiag is based on the [Python code by Edouardpineau](https://github.com/edouardpineau/Time-Series-ICA-with-SOBI-Jacobi) also supports real and complex matrices, as well as hermitian matrices included in the module `PosDefManifold.jl`, which are used in the `Diagonalizations.jl` package too.
+This implementation is currently the standard algorithm for the `diagonalize()` function.
 Use the keyword `algorithm="jade"`.

 For example execute:
 ```julia